griffio/griffio.github.io/knowledgebase.md

 ### Remote First

+Working co-located can benefit from remote first.
+Information queries are received on one channel (email) and should be copied/forward to another (chat, wiki).

 Syncronising meetings across time zones - rolling meeting participants?
 Co-located team members need to ensure updates are syncronised to remotes.